freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_PROXY.md

 ## https://

 HTTPS Proxy.
-(Added in 7.52.0 for OpenSSL and GnuTLS Since 7.87.0, it also works for BearSSL, mbedTLS, rustls, Schannel, Secure Transport and wolfSSL.)
+(Added in 7.52.0 for OpenSSL and GnuTLS Since 7.87.0, it also works for BearSSL, mbedTLS, Rustls, Schannel, Secure Transport and wolfSSL.)

 This uses HTTP/1 by default.
 Setting CURLOPT_PROXYTYPE(3) to